 9. Standard Poodle

-The Standard Poodle is extremely intelligent, quick to learn, and highly trainable.
+Poodles are quick to learn and highly trainable.
 This dog breed is very friendly and affectionate and is great with kids.

 The coat of a Poodle is considered hypo-allergenic, making it a great dog for someone with allergies.
 Shedding is minimal, but regular grooming is required to keep the hair neat and short.

 Poodles love to be around people and thrive on attention, leaving them alone for long periods of time is not good as they can develop bad habits such as excessive barking.

 10. Boston Terrier

 Eager to please their owners they are easily trainable.
-With a happy-go-lucky attitude and friendly personality they get along well with children and other animals.
+With a happy-go-lucky attitude and friendly personality, they get along well with children and other animals.

-Boston Terriers love to cuddle and snuggle with you, and are happy to do anything with you.
-Because of their short muzzles they do not tolerate hot or cold climates well.
+Boston Terriers love to cuddle and snuggle with you and are happy to do anything with you.
+Because of their short muzzles, they do not tolerate hot or cold climates well.

 Their coat is short with light shedding, minimal grooming is required for this low-maintenance breed.

-Remember that all dogs are individuals within a breed, and their personality and needs can vary, but as a novice owner looking for an easygoing dog your chances are good if you stick within some breed limits.
+Remember that all dogs are individuals within a breed, and their personality and needs can vary.
+As a novice owner looking for an easygoing dog, your chances are good if you stick within some breed limits.

 Any new dog owner can be successful if they have love to give and commitment.